simeononsecurity/simeononsecurity.ch/content/articles/symantec-vs-mcafee-endpoint-security-showdown/index.en.md

 **Antivirus software** is a critical component of endpoint security solutions.
 It can detect and neutralize known malware, preventing it from infecting endpoints and spreading throughout the network. **Firewalls** protect against network attacks by blocking unauthorized access to networks and applications, while **intrusion detection & prevention** provides real-time visibility into network traffic, allowing organizations to detect and respond to threats quickly.

-**Encryption** provides an additional layer of protection for sensitive data, ensuring that it remains secure even if endpoints are compromised. **Data loss prevention** technologies prevent data leakage from endpoints, ensuring that sensitive data does not leave the organization's network.
+**Encryption** provides an additional layer of protection for sensitive data, ensuring that it remains secure even if endpoints are compromised. **Data loss prevention** technologies prevent data leakage from endpoints, ensuring that sensitive data doesn't leave the organization's network.

 Endpoint security solutions also typically include **endpoint management and monitoring** capabilities, allowing organizations to manage and monitor endpoints from a central location.
 This provides organizations with greater visibility into endpoint activities and enables them to quickly respond to threats and vulnerabilities.